lukaskostka99/langchain-mcp-client/README.md

 ```

 The server will start on port 8000 by default.
 In the Streamlit app, you can connect to it using the URL `http://localhost:8000/sse`.

-## Configuration Options

-### LLM Providers
-- **OpenAI**: Requires an OpenAI API key and supports models like gpt-4o, gpt-4, and gpt-3.5-turbo
-- **Anthropic**: Requires an Anthropic API key and supports Claude models
-- **Google**: Requires a Google Generative Language / Vertex AI API
-- **Local LLMs**: Supports a local LLM using Ollama

-### MCP Server Connection
-- Currently supports SSE (Server-Sent Events) connections
-- Enter the URL of your MCP server's SSE endpoint (e.g., `http://localhost:8000/sse`)

-### Server Modes
-- **Single Server**: Connect to a single MCP server
-- **Multiple Servers**: Connect to multiple MCP servers simultaneously
-  - Add servers with unique names
-  - Manage (add/remove) servers through the UI
-  - Connect to all configured servers at once

-### Available Tools
-- View all available tools from connected MCP servers in the sidebar
-- Each tool displays:
-  - Name and description
-  - Required and optional parameters with their types
-  - Parameter descriptions and constraints
-- Tools are automatically available to the LLM agent in the chat interface
-- Tool executions and their results are tracked in the chat history

-### Tool Testing
-- **Individual Tool Testing**: Access via the "🔧 Test Tools" tab
-- Test each tool individually with custom parameters
-- Dynamic form generation based on tool schema
-- Real-time parameter validation
-- Execution timing and success/failure tracking
-- Test result history and statistics
-- Export test results to JSON format
-- Performance metrics (success rate, average execution time)

-### Agent Memory
-- **Conversation Persistence**: Enable/disable memory for chat history
-- **Thread Management**: Separate conversations with unique thread IDs
-- **Memory Controls**: Clear memory, reset threads, set message limits
-- **Export/Import**: Save and restore conversation history
-- **Memory Analytics**: Track message counts, memory usage, and statistics
-- **Real-time Status**: Visual indicators for memory state and thread information
-- **Flexible Configuration**: Choose memory types and limits based on needs
-- **History Tool**: When memory is enabled, the agent gains access to a `get_conversation_history` tool that allows it to:
-  - Search through previous conversations
-  - Reference earlier discussions
-  - Summarize conversation topics
-  - Filter messages by type (user/assistant/tool)
-  - Access specific parts of the conversation history
-  - Clean, formatted output that's easy to read in the chat interface

-## Future Improvements

-- **STDIO MCP Servers**: Support for connecting to MCP servers using standard input/output (STDIO) for more flexible server configurations.
-- ✅ **Test Tools Individually**: Implement functionality to test each tool individually from the UI to ensure they work as expected.
-- ✅ **Using Local LLMs**: Support for connecting local LLMs (Llama, DeepSeek, Qwen...)
-- ✅ **Agent Memory**: Introduce memory capabilities for the agent to retain context across interactions.
-- **RAG (File Upload)**: Enable Retrieval-Augmented Generation (RAG) by allowing users to upload files that the agent can use to enhance its responses.

 ## Troubleshooting